 Of this “outside” it can know no more than that it exists, because all the powers of contemplation which the self possesses are drawn from the senses and depend upon the senses.
 Nevertheless some level of existence outside this material world it is forced to assume; not as a mere theory among other theories, but as a constant assumption, made by necessity, and supplying all our experience with an inalienable background.”

 This “inner, secret knowledge” is in essence the whole idea of esotericism.
-And while Powys does not suggest in the foregoing any capability of accessing the beyond except as a necessary inference – limited by the biological range of our bodily sensations and perceptions – the wider context of the excerpts say otherwise.
+And while Powys does not suggest in the foregoing any capability of knowing the beyond except as a necessary inference – limited by the biological range of our bodily sensations and perceptions – the wider context of the excerpts say otherwise.
 Starting from a couple pages before, we find this:

 “Our inmost self is indeed so involved with the body that its chief activity seems to be the unifying and focussing of the senses; and yet there come moments when this central power within us seems to withdraw into some mysterious and remote levels of its own being and we feel as if we approached the verge of strange and startling possibilities.